Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Results

+\fig{psmile_change} (top-left) plots the score sensitivity $S(f \circ G, \lambda \mathbf{d_a} )$ for five attributes $a$ in the CelebA dataset and for $\lambda \in [-1, 1]$.
+Interestingly, we observe that linear changes to $\z$ result in roughly linear changes in the scores output by the classifier. \fig{psmile_change} (top-right) restricts the domain of the sensitivity analysis to $\z$ for which $G(z)$ is near the decision boundary of the smiling classifier.
+Specifically, $0.3<f(G(\z))<0.7$.
+We see both greater sensitivity generally (compared to top left), as well as greater differences in the sensitivities to individual attributes.

+\fig{psmile_change} (bottom-left, bottom-right) show the corresponding analyses using classification sensitivity.
+As expected, the classification sensitivity is much larger than the score sensitivity when $G(z)$ is near the decision boundary (note the difference in scale of $y$-axes between top-right and bottom-right).
+While \fig{psmile_change} (bottom-left, bottom-right) captures the systematic directional sensitivity of the model to the attributes $\mathbf{d_a}$, it doesn't capture the magnitude of the number of flips from `smiling' to `not smiling' and vice versa.
+These are shown in Figure \ref{fig:MFL}.

 A fair smiling classifier should also perform consistently regardless of the gender or gender expression of the individual in the photo.
 The CelebA \texttt{Male} attribute captures something related to these concepts.
 However, as discussed in \secc{ethical}, we chose not to use the \texttt{Male} annotations.
 We emphasize that image manipulations based on the \texttt{Male} attribute would not alter anything inherent to gender identity or gender expression.
-Rather, these manipulations would simply reflect a specific set of correlated features that occur in different proportions in the images annotated $\texttt{Male}=0$ and $\texttt{Male}=1$. \tab{flips} highlights the effect of more objective attributes, such as facial hair and makeup on smiling classification.
-We observe that adding facial hair flips classifications from smiling to not smiling.
-In contrast, adding makeup flips classifications from to smiling to smiling.
+Rather, these manipulations would simply reflect a specific set of correlated features that occur in different proportions in the images annotated $\texttt{Male}=0$ and $\texttt{Male}=1$.